Transfers per second: Units

-These terms alone do not specify the bit rate at which binary data are being transferred because they do not specify the number of bits transferred in each transfer operation (known as the channel width or word length).
-In order to calculate the data transmission rate, one must multiply the transfer rate by the information channel width.
-For example, a data bus eight-bytes wide (64 bits) by definition transfers eight bytes in each transfer operation; at a transfer rate of 1 GT/s, the data rate would be 8 billion bytes per second, i.e. 8 GB/s, or approximately 7.45 GiB/s.
-The bit rate for this example is 64 Gbit/s (8 × 8 billion bits per second).
+The bit rate or data transmission rate of a channel is the product of its transfer rate and the channel or data path width:

-The formula for a data transfer rate is: Channel width (bits/transfer) × transfers/second = bits/second.
+Channel width (bits/transfer) × transfers/second = bits/second.

+For example, an 8-byte (64-bit) data bus transfers 8 bytes per transfer operation; at 1 GT/s, the data rate is 8 GB/s, equal to 64 Gbit/s.

-Expanding the width of a channel, for example that between a CPU and a northbridge, increases data throughput without requiring an increase in the channel's operating frequency (measured in transfers per second).
+Expanding the width of a channel, for example, that between a CPU and a northbridge, increases data throughput without requiring an increase in the channel's operating frequency (measured in transfers per second).
 This is analogous to increasing throughput by increasing bandwidth but leaving latency unchanged.

-The units usually refer to the "effective" number of transfers, or transfers perceived from "outside" of a system or component, as opposed to the internal speed or rate of the clock of the system.
+The units usually refer to the effective number of transfers, or transfers received from outside of a system or component, as opposed to the internal speed or rate of the clock of the system.
 One example is a computer bus running at double data rate where data is transferred on both the rising and falling edge of the clock signal.
 If its internal clock runs at 100 MHz, then the effective rate is 200 MT/s, because there are 100 million rising edges per second and 100 million falling edges per second of a clock signal running at 100 MHz.

 Buses like SCSI and PCI fall in the megatransfer range of data transfer rate, while newer bus architectures like the PCI-X, PCI Express, Ultra Path, and HyperTransport operate at gigatransfer rates.

 The choice of the symbol T for transfer conflicts with the International System of Units, in which T is the symbol for the tesla, a unit of magnetic flux density, so megatesla per second (MT/s) would be a reasonable unit to describe the rate of a rapidly changing magnetic field, such as in a pulsed field magnet or kicker magnet.